 We often get asked, “How do I know if French Immersion is the right program for my child?”
 Does your child:

-- Have a good mastery of English (or your mother tongue)?
+- Have a good mastery of English

 - Have a good ear for sounds (enjoy imitating sounds and playing with rhyming sounds)?

 How can you prepare for Kindergarten (whether in English or in French Immersion)?

 - Have fun with sounds!
 Focus on beginning sounds of familiar words and on rhyming words (yes, invented words count, too).

 - Have fun with numbers!
 Count different objects and representations of numbers (fingers, dice, card games, dominoes, setting the table).

 - Have fun with names of shapes, colours, objects, animals!
 How many can your child identify?

 - Have fun with play dates and other socializing activities (sports, games, art projects, play school).